 The mechanism by which the Higgs field gives out mass to other particle fields is another form of spontaneous symmetry breaking.
 The Standard Model works with three fundamental symmetry groups, the U1, the SU2 and the SU3.
 Each one of these symmetry groups is associated with one of the fundamental forces, namely the electromagnetic, the weak, and the strong force, respectively.
 In the basic theory, all fermions, hence all particles like protons, neutrons, electrons, should be massless, which is clearly not the case in reality.
 However, this is the most natural solution of the model (ahem…).
 And, as you may already know, a physical system with degenerate ground state displays a spontaneous breaking of the underlying symmetry.
 Spontaneous symmetry breaking seems sometimes a difficult concept to grasp.
 Here is an explanation for the rest of us.

 Consider a thin cylindrical bar sitting on its vertical.
 In the absence of any force, it stays still.
-If now you push on the top of the bar, it will bend in a curve (that is Euler instability).
-However, you cannot tell a priori in which direction in the transverse plane it will bend.
-The free rod has only one stable state and is not degenerate: its potential energy is a parabola with a single minimum corresponding to the straight position.
-Under the extra force applied the rod is slightly compressed in the vertical direction, and upon increasing the compression it may have a different ground state: the bent rod could find itself with lower energy than the straight, but compressed rod.
+If now you push on the top of the rod, it will be compressed and get a little shorter.
+However, if you push harder, it may start bending into a curved shape (that is Euler instability).
+But you could not tell a priori in which direction in the transverse plane it will bend.
+In fact, the free rod has only one stable state and is not degenerate: its potential energy is a parabola with a single minimum corresponding to the straight position.
+Under the extra force applied the rod is slightly compressed in the vertical direction: that is the elastic regime of deformation.
+Upon increasing the compression, however, it may have a different ground state: the bent rod could find itself with a lower energy than the straight, but compressed rod.
 If it is so, the rod “prefers” to go into the bent shape.
 However, this bent shape has an extra rotational symmetry: it could bend in any direction in the cross-section plane.
-Now its potential is a “Mexican hat”, with equal low values all around the central axis (pretty much like the Higgs potential), while the central value (the rod remaining straight) is somewhat higher.
+Now its potential has turned to a “Mexican hat”, with equal low values in a circle going all around the central axis (pretty much like the Higgs potential), while the central value (the rod remaining straight) is somewhat higher.
+The parabolic, unique solution has disappeared, leaving the stage to this degenerate solution, in which all the points in the circle have the same, lower energy.
 An interesting point then arises.
-If we neglect friction, an infinitesimal kick in the cross-section plane can set the rod in motion: it will continue to spin indefinitely about the vertical at constant energy, in its bent state for which any rotation angle has the same energy in the Mexican hat potential well.
+If we neglect friction, an infinitesimal kick in the cross-section plane can set the rod in motion: it will continue to spin indefinitely about the vertical at constant energy, in its bent state for which any rotation angle along the circle has the same energy, in the Mexican hat potential well.
 In quantum mechanics such an excitation would be a Goldstone boson, necessarily massless (quantum equivalent of “neglect friction”).
 As it turns out, each broken symmetry in quantum mechanics is associated with the appearance of a Goldstone bosonic excitation, for example magnons (spin waves) in a polarized magnet.
 Therefore, in the “naked” Standard Model everything is without mass, both the fermion particles and the bosons that mediate the forces between them.

 In 1962 (just three years before being crowned with a Nobel prize he shared with Feynman and Tomonaga), Julian Schwinger derived in two subsequent papers (Gauge invariance and mass I, and II) an interesting toy model of quantum electrodynamics with just one spatial and one time dimension, exactly solvable.
 Being a theory of electrons, the model had necessarily to maintain charge conservation, and therefore display some form of gauge invariance of the Lagrangian.
 Schwinger’s main result was that gauge invariance of the electron quantum field does not necessarily imply a zero mass for the associated particle.
 Even more interesting, this toy model exhibits fermion confinement, since the derived interaction potential increases with the distance r (instead of falling off as 1/r , as in the Coulomb interaction).
 Hence, while it is a poor model for electrons, it can be a relevant toy model for quark dynamics.
 Second weird-interesting point, the model exhibits spontaneous symmetry breaking, and as a result it gives also a photon with a finite mass.